-The Emergency Assistance Program may be able to offer cash grants and/or financial assistance to families and individuals who are faced with imminent eviction from their homes or apartments, or who are faced with a disconnection of their utilities.
+- The Emergency Assistance Program may be able to offer cash grants and/or financial assistance to families as well as individuals who are faced with imminent eviction from their homes or apartments, or who are faced with a disconnection of their utilities.
 There are conditions that need to be met, including income requirements.
 The agency will provide only one-time per year cash assistance or voucher payments to be used for the payment of services such as electricity, water, gas bills, wood, or cooling bills.

 - Emergency rental assistance is offered to tenants who have an eviction notice from their landlord or apartment manager.